Customize page addresses and URLs

 In this Article

-This is reflected in the Settings window that can be accessed by clicking on the Page Settings gear in the bottom right corner.
+This is found in the Page Settings gear in the bottom right corner.
 Here you can see not only how a page derives its URL from its own page name, but also from its parent.
 Direct URLs list any parent pages first, followed by the name of the page itself.

 We can change this to whatever we want, for instance, changing "apply-now" to simply "apply."
 Doing so would change the page's URL to be "www.[domain].com/admissions/apply".